 - If your company has set up its own email settings in the Admin section of Looker, your Looker admins will need to make sure they are correct, and that your email provider is functioning properly.

-- Depending on the Limit setting, the data delivery will either be limited to 5,000 rows or a maximum file size of 15 MB.
+- Depending on the Limit setting, the data delivery will either be limited to 5,000 rows or to a maximum file size of 15 MB for email with attachments and 20 MB for emails with inline content.
 Emails with more rows or data than these limits will not be sent.

 - If an email does not send at the expected time — but does eventually arrive — it is likely because you're competing with other Looker tasks.
 These tasks can include other scheduled emails, many people exploring data at the same time, or persistent derived tables being built.
 If this occurs check with your Looker admins about competing tasks.

 - If a specific email keeps disappearing from your distribution list, it's likely because a user is unsubscribing from that scheduled email.
 This can be a particular challenge if you use a group email alias to send to multiple people, because any individual recipient can unsubscribe that entire email alias.
 If you need to understand un-subscriptions check out this Looker Community topic.